ChaoyiHuang/posts/software-transformation-in-agentic-era.md

 Agentic AI systems - AI systems that can pursue complex goals with limited direct supervision - is a new concept defined first in the paper "Practices for Governing Agentic AI Systems" by OpenAI, which was published on Dec.14, 2023.

-"Agentic", "Agentic AI", "Agentic AI systems" have rapdily become buzzwords, though AI agent is a concept appeared decades ago.
+"Agentic", "Agentic AI", "Agentic AI systems" have rapidly become buzzwords, though AI agent is a concept appeared decades ago.

 Dec 11, 2024, when Gemini 2.0 was released, "our new AI model for the agentic era" claimed by Google.